-One of my favorite things to do on 0weekends is to scour thrift shops for food photography props and old books.
-Although I have to sift through a lot of junk, sometimes, I do find gems like this Mrs. Fields Cookie Book (this is an affiliate link) below.
+One of my favorite things to do on weekends is to scour thrift shops for food photography props and old books.
+Although I have to sift through a lot of junk, sometimes, I do find gems like this Mrs. Fields Cookie Book below.

 Why You’ll Love these Mrs. Fields Double-Rich Chocolate Cookies:

 - They’re easy to make with simple pantry ingredients, you’ll have a batch ready to enjoy in no time.

 - If you like brownies, they’re soft, fudgy. and packed with rich chocolate flavor like your favorite bar but in cookie form!